Frequently Asked Questions

 Q: What is your music lesson cancellation policy?

-*If the lesson has to be canceled by the instructor, they will attempt to reschedule the lesson or a credit will be applied to the next month’s invoice.
+*If the lesson has to be canceled by the instructor, they will attempt to reschedule the lesson or it will roll over to the next month.

 *We ask that students arrive on time and ready to learn.
 If you are late to a lesson we cannot extend the lesson time.